IsaacVerm/mad-trick-explainer/README.md

 ## Prototypes

 I'm planning on building multiple prototypes.
 In each prototype I try to use something new Angular offers.
 The first prototypes roughly follow the [try it Angular tutorial](https://angular.io/start).
-Between parentheses the main Angular feature used in the prototype is displayed.

 1) show tricks by magician ([components](https://angular.io/guide/architecture-components))
 2) detail page per magician (components)